Collecting Liberty Head $5 Half Eagle Gold Coins

 These coins combine affordability, historical significance, and investment potential, making them far more accessible and desirable to a broader range of collectors.
 But what makes these coins stand out, and why are they more popular than the earlier designs?

-Liberty Head Gold Coin Series
+Liberty Head Series

 The Liberty Head design, created by Christian Gobrecht, features a classic image of Lady Liberty wearing a coronet, symbolizing freedom and American ideals.
 She is depicted on the obverse wearing a coronet with the word “LIBERTY” inscribed.
 The reverse features an eagle with a shield on its breast, clutching arrows, and an olive branch, symbolizing both war and peace.